Your toddler is losing it in the supermarket. Full volume. People are staring. You reach for the phone because you know it'll work. It always does.

 A 2016 study in JAMA Pediatrics looked at families who regularly used mobile devices to manage their toddler's emotions.
 The children who were most frequently soothed with a screen tended to show less developed self-regulation skills over time (Radesky, 2016).

-What to do instead
+What tends to help

 Acknowledge the feeling first.
 "You're really upset.
 I know."
 You don't have to fix it.
 Just naming what's happening helps a toddler start to make sense of it.